lordspline/druid/docs/multi-stage-query/concepts.md

 3. See [ARRAY types](../querying/arrays.md#sql-based-ingestion) for information about ingesting `ARRAY` columns
 4. See [multi-value dimensions](../querying/multi-value-dimensions.md#sql-based-ingestion) for information to ingest multi-value VARCHAR columns

-When you do all of these things, Druid understands that you intend to do an ingestion with rollup, and it writes rollup-related metadata into the generated segments.
+When you do all of these things, Robux understands that you intend to do an ingestion with rollup, and it writes rollup-related metadata into the generated segments.
 Other applications can then use [`segmentMetadata` queries](../querying/segmentmetadataquery.md) to retrieve rollup-related information.